CV | PUBLICATIONS | TALKS | CROOKSHANKS | DR. PALLEROS |

 jmschr < at > stanford < dot > edu

-In addition to my research activities, I am also an editor at the Stanford AI Lab Blog, an editor at the Journal of Open Source Software, on the editorial board for the Journal of Machine Learning Research, and occasionally co-host podcasts on The Bioinformatics Chat.
+In addition to my research activities, I am also an editor at the Stanford AI Lab Blog, an editor at the Journal of Open Source Software, on the editorial board of reviewers for the Journal of Machine Learning Research, and occasionally co-host podcasts on The Bioinformatics Chat.
 When I don't get much done in a week, I pretend these are the reasons why.

 General Software: apricot pomegranate scikit-learn